 In summary, semi-supervised methods, such as LSTM-VAE~\cite{park2018multimodal} excel when labels are readily available.
 On the other hand, unsupervised methods, such as OmniAnomaly~\cite{su2019robust} and AnomalyTransformer~\cite{xu2021anomaly}, become more suitable when obtaining anomaly labels is a challenge.
 These unsupervised deep learning methods are preferred due to their capability to learn robust representations without requiring labelled data.
-The advent of self-supervised learning-based methods has further improved generalization ability in unsupervised anomaly detection~\cite{zhao2020multivariate}.
+The advent of self-supervised learning methods has further improved generalisation in unsupervised anomaly detection~\cite{zhao2020multivariate}.